Read More

 MATLAB Very efficient way of prototyping algorithms Many existing DSP and Telecomm tools Not real-time Can use a lot of RAM and CPU time The receiver architecture and techniques should be known before progressing.

-C Can be real-time Memory and CPU efficient Provides bit level accurate simulations with VHDL Memory management, file IO, and all signal processing functions have to be implemented The sample-based fixed point implementation should be designed here.
+C Can be real-time Memory and CPU efficient Provides bit level accurate simulations with VHDL Memory management file IO and all signal processing functions have to be implemented The sample-based fixed point implementation should be designed here.
 The modem should be able to match the vector-based floating point MATLAB reference modem.

-VHDL Very fast, efficient, and customizable Very hard to debug interactively Design is no longer entirely a digital design, some physical effects of silicon can cause the design to misbehave Design defensively against operations that might cause problems with timing closure
+VHDL Very fast efficient and customizable Very hard to debug interactively Design is no longer entirely a digital design some physical effects of silicon can cause the design to misbehave Design defensively against operations that might cause problems with timing closure

 The next article will begin diving in to the MATLAB code.